zbtirrell/dotfiles/README.md

 ### Stuff to Brew Install
 These are the tools that I use all the time.
 ````
 brew install ack fmdiff git subversion wget
 ````

-These are things that I need to build cool stuff/
+These are things that I need to build cool stuff
 ````
 brew install memcached mysql
 ````